Anaststam/FDE18-TUM/README.md

 You can use the test provided in test/JoinQuery.cpp to check if your implementation works correctly.
 When you do performance tuning, you may use and extend the benchmark suite in bench/JoinQuery.cpp.

-Build
-A configuration file is provided to build this project with CMake.
-This allows you to build the project in the terminal but also provides the option to use Jetbrains CLion or Microsoft Visual Studio and other IDEs.
-Building from Terminal:
-Start in the project directory. mkdir -p build/debug cd build/debug cmake -DCMAKE_BUILD_TYPE=Debug ../..
-make
-This creates the binaries test_all, bench and main.

 ## Build